Effect-TS Makes TypeScript Read Like Business Logic

 );

-Reading "use the profile to create subscription" makes intent immediately clear.
-The result flows forward and gets transformed in an obvious way.
+'use' for transformations - "Use the profile to create a subscription" communicates intent directly.
+The result flows forward and transforms explicitly.

-"Do send confirmation email" matches natural thinking about actions.
-It performs the action without changing the main data flow.
+'do' for side effects - "Do send confirmation email" matches natural thinking about actions.
+Perform the action without changing the main data flow.

 // Technical (current)